Derrick Henry: Personal life

-In high school, Henry was featured on the cover of the February 3, 2013 edition of Parade magazine.
-At Alabama, he was featured on the cover of ESPN magazine and two editions of Sports Illustrated.
-In the NFL, he’s been featured on multiple magazine covers, including the Fantasy Football editions of ESPN and The Athletic.
+Henry has been in a relationship with Adrianna Rivas since 2016.
+They have three daughters, including Valentina and Celine.
+They also have two dogs: Nala, a Goldendoodle, and Nino, a Rottweiler mix.

 In 2018, Henry fulfilled a promise to his late grandmother, Gladys Henry, by graduating from Alabama with a bachelor's degree in communications.
 He has a portrait tattoo of her on his chest.

-In 2019, Henry founded the Two All Foundation to level the playing field for today’s youth so that their future success is not limited by the circumstances of their upbringing, background, disability or influence.
+In 2019, Henry founded the Two All Foundation to level the playing field for today's youth so that their future success is not limited by the circumstances of their upbringing, background, disability or influence.